percona/portal-doc/docs/advisors/checks/mongodb-swap-allocation.md

 # MongoDB Swap Allocation

 ## Description
-This check returns a warning if there is no swap memory allocated to your instance.
+This check warns if there is no swap memory allocated to your instance.

 ## Resolution